KOTOKORURU/odometry_calibration/README.md

 7.then uncompress the bag file

-8. rosrun rviz rivz
-set the fix_frame as odom
-and Add three tpic:odom_path_pub,calib_path_pub,scan_path_pub,and change the color whatever you like
+8. rosrun rviz rivz set the fix_frame as odom and add three tpic:odom_path_pub,calib_path_pub,scan_path_pub,and change the color whatever you like

 9.goto the odom_ws/bag,uncompress the bag file
 and execute rosbag play --clock odom.bag